Software-Improvement-Group/sigridci/docs/capabilities/faq-security.md

 Open Source Health is proprietary SIG technology where we combine 20+ different ecosystems.
 Examples are *Sonatype OSS Index*, *NVD*, *Google OSV*, and the *GitHub Security Advisory API*.
 Depending on the technology, this will analyze dependency management files (e.g. `pom.xml` or `package.json`), library source files (e.g. `jquery-3.6.1.js`), and binary library files (e.g. `log4j.jar`).

 Open Source Health offers the option to create an SBOM (Software Bill Of Materials) report, either through the Sigrid user interface or [through the Sigrid API](sigrid-api-documentation.md#vulnerable-libraries-in-open-source-health).

+### Does SIG filter when resolving our system's dependencies?

+SIG can filter dependency checks for internal dependencies to avoid exposing internal names, but they must be configured manually by SIG.
+[See the Open Source Health paragraph in our scope configuration document](../reference/analysis-scope-configuration.md#open-source-health).
+Please inform SIG of such dependencies and their name conventions before onboarding.

 ### Why are some Open Source vulnerabilities missing a CVE?